A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Understanding

-Since it needs two steps that thermal fluctuation breaks up Cooper pairs, the pair-breaking of rubion-induced Cooper pairs is a high order effect of thermal fluctuation.
-So, it is not an easy task that thermal fluctuation causes rubion-induced Cooper pairs losing their glue through the way that thermal fluctuation perturbs the RVB background.
-The easiest way is that the thermal fluctuation destroy RVB background directly and then rubion-binding Cooper pairs lose their glue.
-For HDCO-HTSCs, at optimal dopant point a high $T_{c}^{max}$ does not mean that superconducting state needs a more sticky glue to bind Cooper pair.
-The key of high $T_{c}^{max}$ is the thermal fluctuation must firstly destroy RVB state, after that, destroying high-temperature superconducting state.
-As a result, the high $T_{c}^{max}$ depends on the high critical temperature $T^{*}$ at optimal dopant point.
+The high order effect is the inherent cause of a high critical temperature $T_{c}^{max}$ so that the high-temperature superconducting state does not need a more sticky to bind its cooper pairs.
+At optimal dopant point, due to high order effect, it is not an easy task that thermal fluctuation causes rubion-induced Cooper pairs losing their glue through the way of smoothing local distortion of RVB background.
+The energy saving way is that the thermal fluctuation directly destroys RVB background and then rubion-induced Cooper pairs lose their glue source.
+So, the $T_{c}^{max}$ depends on the value of $T^{*}$ at optimal dopant point and a high $T^{*}$ at optimal dopant point leads to a high critical temperature $T_{c}^{max}$.

+Although the inherent cause of a high $T_{c}^{max}$ lies in the high order effect, the value of $T^{*}$ at optimal dopant point limits the height of $T_{c}^{max}$.
+So a different series of hole doped copper oxide has a different $T^{*}$-line so that it owns a different $T_{c}^{max}$.

+On whole dome-shaped $T_{c}$-line of Fig. 3, due to high order effect, direct pair-breaking of Cooper pairs is not an energy saving way for thermal fluctuation destroying high-temperature superconducting state.
+Before optimal dopant point, destroying phase condensation of Cooper pairs is an energy saving way so that Cooper pairs can exist above $T_{c}$-line, which is the cause that Nernst effect \cite{31} can exist between $T_{c}$-line and $T^{*}$-line in underdoping region.
+At and After optimal dopant point, destroying RVB state is another energy saving way, in which Cooper pairs lose their glue source.
+The existence of two destroying ways is the inherent cause of $T_{c}$-line being a dome.